Co-Immunoprecipitation (Co-IP) Services

 Frequently Asked Questions

-A: Co-IP detects both direct and indirect interactions.
-If an interaction requires a third protein, it may appear in Co-IP but not in other binary systems like GST pull-down.
+A: If an interaction requires a third protein, it may appear in Co-IP but not in other binary systems like GST pull-down.

 Case Studies